KDE/kiconthemes/README.md

 which brings some benefits over Qt's internal icon loading, such as a cache shared between processes.

-On other platforms such as Windows and Mac OS, icon themes are not part of the system.
+On other platforms such as MS Windows and Mac OS, icon themes are not a regular part of the system, though they are available through package management systems (like MacPorts, Fink and Cygwin).

-The deployment strategy for applications on those operations systems is the following:
+When icon themes are installed in a suitable (system) location, applications can be built and deployed as on Linux/BSD provided that the location is registered by calling QIcon::setThemeSearchPath().
+This can be done early in the main() function, or in a plugin that Qt loads automatically when the application starts up (a platform theme plugin, for instance).
+The more usual deployment strategy on those platforms consists of creating standalone applications where each has its own copy of all dependencies and required resources.

+Icon theme resources for standalone applications can be created and deployed as follows:
 - breeze-icons and other icon themes, when configured with -DBINARY\_ICONS\_RESOURCE=ON, install .rcc files (binary resources, loadable by Qt)
 - the installation process should copy one of these under the name "icontheme.rcc", in a directory found by [QStandardPaths::AppDataLocation](http://doc.qt.io/qt-5/qstandardpaths.html#StandardLocation-enum).